walidvb/playlist-converter/README.md

  - better matching of track names(currently takes the first `stringIsSimilar > .4`)
  - search within album if track not found

+# extension

+to be packaged, but code is in `spotifyToPlaylist.js` and can be run from the console (be mindful to scroll down to load the complete playlist)